Busy bees turn Afghan schoolgirl into an entrepreneur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARMUL DISTRICT, Afghanistan: In war-torn Afghanistan, honey is regarded as a traditional cure-all but for one schoolgirl, the sticky commodity has also created sweet opportunities to work and own a business in a country where few women do so.
+MARMUL DISTRICT: In war-torn Afghanistan, honey is regarded as a traditional cure-all but for one schoolgirl, the sticky commodity has also created sweet opportunities to work and own a business in a country where few women do so.

 Their first harvest produced about 16kg (35lb) of honey, which enabled Frozan to pay back her loan and still have money left over.